Brandon Bridge

-Brandon Colin Bridge (born March 21, 1992), nicknamed Air Canada, is a former professional Canadian football quarterback.
+Brandon Colin Bridge (born March 21, 1992), nicknamed Air Canada, is a Canadian former professional football quarterback.
 He was previously a member of the Montreal Alouettes, Saskatchewan Roughriders, and BC Lions.
-He was drafted in the fourth round, 31st overall, by the Alouettes in the 2015 CFL Draft.
+He was drafted in the fourth round, 31st overall, by the Alouettes in the 2015 CFL draft.
 He played college football at Alcorn State and South Alabama.

 Early years

 Bridge attended St. Marcellinus Secondary School in Mississauga, Ontario, Canada.
 He finished his career with school records in touchdown passes and passing yards.
 Bridge was rated by Rivals.com as a two-star recruit.
 While attending Secondary school, he committed to Alcorn State University to play college football in the United States.

 College career

+Alcorn State

 Bridge played at Alcorn State in 2010 and 2011.
 As a freshman, he completed 150 of 291 passes for 2,086 yards and 19 touchdowns.
 He also rushed for 601 yards on 120 carries with eight touchdowns.
 In 2011, he completed 49 of 98 passes for 632 yards and five scores and rushed for 121 yards and two touchdowns on 39 carries.